isabella232/ec2-fleet/README.md

 The framework uses a 'Cloud Init' feature of Ubuntu AWS images.
 When an instance is to be started, a vanilla image of Ubuntu is used (by default Ubuntu 12.04 64bit EBS), which runs a script given in file cloud-config.sh.
-The script installs Node.js, main file client.js and an Upstart job to launch it.
+The script installs Node.js, pulls down ec2-fleet-client and sets up an Upstart job to launch it.
 After this, the client.js starts listening on control port (8889 by default) and obeys given commands (see the source).

-At any time you can edit client.js and all new instances will use the new version of it.

 License: MIT